lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 At the end of a round of combat, if both combatants are still ready, the combatants will either go their separate ways or one of them will give chase.
 Presses can be used to continue combat or to end combat by cancelling a press to continue.
 This is similar to the way maneuvers are used to determine range.

+If a combat card played by a minion has a press as part of the effect, the press must be used during that round of combat.
+If a combat card played by a minion has an “optional press” as part of the effect, then the minion may decline to use the press, but cannot use it in a subsequent round.

 The two combatants can continue playing presses, to keep offsetting the effects of their opponent’s last press, for as long as they wish.
 A minion cannot play two presses in a row (which would effectively cancel each other).